Audit and Formal Verification Services⚓

 Using simple tooling to analyze the code, finding simple bugs, and checking compliance with best practices;

-In the past, we have audited several sets of smart contracts in Solidity, winning the first price several times in EverScale contests.
-We also developed a decompiler between Michelson and Liquidity, two smart contract languages of Tezos, to ease auditing Michelson smart contracts.
+In 2021, we audited several sets of smart contracts in Solidity, winning the first price several times in contests organized by the EverScale Network.
+We also developed a decompiler between Michelson and Liquidity, two smart contract languages for the Tezos blockchain, to ease auditing Michelson smart contracts.

 Formal verification is to verify mathematically that a program code implements its formal specification.
 Formal verification is a complex task, and may take a lot of time, depending on the size of the program, and the availability of a formalization of the language and runtime in which the program is written.